HugoPetla/personal-finance/README.md

 If you have any questions or feedback regarding this project, you can reach out to the project maintainer at **hugopetla@gmail.com**.

-We hope you find this application helpful for your studies!
+I hope you find this application helpful for your studies!